Mihirxdhruv/VENOMxDDOS/README.md

    bot = telebot.TeleBot('YOUR_BOT_TOKEN')
    ```

-3. Add your admin user IDs in the `admin_id` list:
+3. Add your admin user IDs in the `MihirxDhruv` list:

    ```python
    admin_id = ["YOUR_ADMIN_ID"]